apache/arrow/docs/source/python/memory.rst

 standard interface: a data pointer and length.
 This is similar to Python's built-in `buffer protocol` and ``memoryview`` objects.

-A :class:`~pyarrow.Buffer` can be created from any Python object which implements the buffer protocol.
+A :class:`Buffer` can be created from any Python object implementing the buffer protocol by calling the :func:`py_buffer` function.
 Let's consider a bytes object:

 .. ipython:: python